Experienced Kansas City Truck Accident Lawyers Attorneys Manage Trucking Accident Litigation

-Tractor trailers and other large commercial trucks can do a lot more damage to passenger cars and their occupants than the cars can do to them.
-According to 2016 FMCSA statistics, 22 percent of commercial truck crashes caused personal injury and less than one percent caused a fatality.
-But in more than 80 percent of those fatal crashes, the person killed was not the truck driver.
+Tractor-trailers and other large commercial trucks can do a lot more damage to passenger cars and their occupants than cars can do to them.
+According to 2016 FMCSA statistics, 22% of commercial truck crashes caused personal injury and less than 1% caused a fatality.
+But in more than 80% of those fatal crashes, the person killed was not the truck driver.

 The FMCSA heavily regulates the trucking industry, establishing qualifications for drivers, setting limits on the number of hours a driver can spend behind the wheel and requiring frequent inspections of equipment.
 Unfortunately, FMCSA does not have a sufficient number of inspectors to enforce compliance with regulations, so companies often flout the law.
 In the worst cases, trucking companies put equipment back on the road after it has failed inspection and pressure drivers to continue working after they’ve exceeded the legal number of hours.

-Driver fatigue is one of the major causes for a truck accident.
+Driver fatigue is one of the major causes of a truck accident.
 Other common causes are:

 If you are involved in a truck accident, our personal injury lawyers will thoroughly investigate the facts to determine the exact cause, so that we can hold the appropriate parties accountable.

-The Barnes Law Firm LLC represents victims of commercial truck crashes in the greater Kansas City area.
+Barnes Law Firm represents victims of commercial truck crashes in the greater Kansas City area.
 Please call 816-221-4321 or contact us online to schedule a free initial consultation.
-Our office is conveniently located at 919 W 47th Street in Kansas City, Missouri.
+Our office is located in Kansas City, Missouri.